Valdecy/Neural-Networks/README.md

 # Neural Network Function

-Neural Network Function for Binary or Linear Output.
+Pure python Neural Network Function for Binary or Linear Output.
 The function returns: 1) the final weigths, 2) the hidden layers activation function and 3) the output activation function

 * Trainning: Full Batch.
 * Activation Functions: "sigmoid", "tanh",  "identity", "relu" or "gaussian".